 Tips For Maintaining Curly Hair

 - From one curl friend to another: Lay off the shampoo.
-Stick to shampooing your hair juts once a week, and focus more on conditioning if you don’t want to encourage more frizz.
+Stick to shampooing your hair just once a week, and focus more on conditioning if you don’t want to encourage more frizz.

 - Ask your stylist to cut your hair dry and not wet.
 Dry cutting allows better understanding of the shape and the amount of coils present in hair.
 A clear picture of how the hair will look post the haircut is possible only with dry cutting.